inuwamobarak/inuwamobarak/README.md

 --->
 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️💞️ 💞️ 💞️ 💞️ 💞️
 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️💞️ 💞️ 💞️ 💞️ 💞️
+I am a currently open to data roles curretly.

 When I am not coding or looking at data, I read books like [The Solitaire Mystery](https://en.wikipedia.org/wiki/The_Solitaire_Mystery)